Variational Inference and Sparsity in High-Dimensional Deep Gaussian Mixture Models

 \subsection{Results}

 To compare the overall clustering performance we assume in a first step that the true number of clusters is known and fixed for all methods.
+Data-driven choice of the number of clusters is considered later.
 For Scenarios S1 and S2, $R=100$ datasets were independently generated.
 Boxplots of the ARI, AMI and MR across replicates are presented in Figure~\ref{fig: boxplots} for S1 and S2.
 Our method outperforms other approaches in both simulated scenarios.
 Even though the data generating process in Scenario S1 is a GMM, VIdmfa outperforms the classical GMM.
 One reason for this is that the data simulated in S1 is relatively noisy, and all information regarding the clusters is contained in a subspace smaller than the number of features.
 This is not only an assumption for VIdmfa, but also for FMA and MFA.
 However, compared to the latter two, VIdmfa is able to better recover the sparsity of the covariance matrices due to the shrinkage prior as Figure $\ref{fig: sparseCovariance}$ demonstrates.
 The clusters derived by VIdmfa are Gaussian in this scenario, because the deeper layer has only one component.
 The data generating process of Scenario S2 is non-Gaussian and so are the clusters derived by VIdmfa, due to the fact that the deeper layer might have multiple components.
-The performance on the real data examples is summarized in Table 1 of the Web Appendix.Here our approach is competitive with the other methods considered, but does not outperform the EMdgmm approach.
+The performance on the real data examples is summarized in Table~\ref{tab: benchmarksViroli}.
+Here our approach is competitive with the other methods considered, but does not outperform the EMdgmm approach.